 While they do have benefits, Lumineers are not right for everybody.
 Because they are thinner, they are not great for covering up teeth with serious stains completely.

 It’s best to consult with an experienced cosmetic dentist to decide whether they’re a good decision for your specific needs.
-To learn more about how we can help improve your smile, contact the dental office in Pompano Beach to schedule a dental appointment with us online or call at 954-942-4048
+To learn more about how we can help improve your smile, contact the dental clinic in Pompano Beach to schedule a dental appointment with us online or call at 954-942-4048